nikkiii2807/Connect/README.md

 ## Get Started
 To run LoveConnect locally, follow these steps:
 1. Clone the repository: git clone https://github.com/yourusername/loveconnect.git
-2. Navigate to the project directory: cd loveconnect
+2. Navigate to the project directory: cd Project_NMS
 3. Install dependencies: npm install
 4. Start the server: npm run dev
 5. Access the application in your browser at http://localhost:3000